-The procedure involves slowly removing the patient's blood and replacing it with fresh donor blood or plasma.
+The procedure involves slowly removing the person's blood and replacing it with fresh donor blood or plasma.

-The patient's blood is slowly withdrawn (usually about 5 to 20 mL at a time, depending on the patient's size and the severity of illness).
-An equal amount of fresh, prewarmed blood or plasma flows into the patient's body.
+The person's blood is slowly withdrawn (most often about 5 to 20 mL at a time, depending on the person's size and the severity of illness).
+An equal amount of fresh, prewarmed blood or plasma flows into the person's body.
 This cycle is repeated until the correct volume of blood has been replaced.